ValiNicula/ValiNicula/README.md

 - 👋 Hi, I’m @ValiNicula
 - 👀 I’m interested in Project Management.
 - 🌱 I’m currently learning the basics : PRINCE2, AGILE, SCRUM, KANBAN.
-- 💞️ I’m passionate about technology and IT and learned a bit of code :)
+- 💞️ I’m passionate about technology and IT and learned a bit of code :) ( html, css, Js, React, Bootstrap, JQuery, SASS ).
 - 📫 Always available.

 <!---